Your cart is currently empty!

 What Goes into a Successful Gymnasium Lighting Design?

-A successful gymnasium lighting design starts with understanding the physical space, the existing light locations (if preexisting), and the gym lighting standards required.
+A successful gymnasium lighting design starts with understanding the physical space, the existing light locations (if preexisting), and the lighting standards required.
 It also encompasses understanding the use of the gym and how any activity in the gym might affect light performance and lifespan (impact, for example).

 Once this info is gathered, the lighting plan can be created and sent to the customer to ensure that what was modeled truly meets their needs and requirements.

-What are the Recommended Gym Lighting Levels?
+What are the Recommended Lighting Levels for a Gymnasium?

 Rec league and church gymnasiums may be adequately lit at 30 foot candles.